 Time to spy on your competitors?

+Want to know how to spy on your competitors?
 Your competitors could be plotting a game changer in your industry, so it's important to keep up-to-date with their business activities and plans.

 Just a little bit of inside information could be extremely valuable, especially if your competitors are:

 It's also helpful to find out how your competitors are messaging their potential customers, specifically:

 Being aware of what your competitors are doing enables you to adapt your approach and stay ahead of the game.

 When I finished my Master of Science in Denmark I took on my first management job.
 In this role, I quickly learned that I needed to know my competitors’ financial positions, as well as their sales, marketing and pricing strategies.

 My job was to buy health clubs - I scouted out competitors and offered to buy them.

 To do my job effectively, I needed inside information and I couldn’t just walk in and ask the owner of a business for it.

 Strategically, this information aided the company's decision making process when trying to decide whether we should: